stormchaserroleplaying/stormchaserRPG/Talents/Warlock/index.md

 ### Eldritch Invocations
 #### **Cost:** 5 Character Points<br>**Prerequisite:** 1 Warlock Talent
-*In your study of occult lore, fragments of forbidden knowledge that imbue you with an abiding magical ability.*
+*In your study of occult lore, you have unearthed eldritch invocations, fragments of forbidden knowledge that imbue you with an abiding magical ability.*

-You gain an eldritch invocations of your choice.
-Your invocation options are detailed [here](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Warlock/Invocations/).
-As you gain Character Points, you may purchase additional invocations.
-If an eldritch invocation has prerequisites, you must meet them to learn it.
-You can learn the invocation at the same time that you meet its prerequisites.
+You gain an [Eldritch Invocation](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Warlock/Invocations/) of your choice.
+As you gain Character Points, you may purchase additional [Invocations](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Warlock/Invocations/).
+If an [Eldritch Invocation]((https://stormchaserroleplaying.com/stormchaserRPG/Talents/Warlock/Invocations/)) has prerequisites, then you must meet them to learn it.
+You can learn the [Invocation](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Warlock/Invocations/) at the same time that you meet its prerequisites.

-Additionally, when you gain a new talent in this class or a spellcasting talent, you can choose one of the invocations you know and replace it with another invocation that you could learn, provided they share the same Character Point cost.
+Additionally, when you gain a new talent in this class or a spellcasting talent, you can choose one of the [Invocations](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Warlock/Invocations/) that you know and replace it with another [Invocation](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Warlock/Invocations/) that you could learn, provided that they share the same Character Point cost.

 ### Pact Boon
 #### **Cost:** 5 Character Points<br>**Prerequisite:** Eldritch Invocations